Global airlines issue warning over trade tensions

 Global airlines and aviation executives warned on Sunday about growing international trade tensions, saying they could damage the airline industry and the world economy.

-SYDNEY: Global airlines and aviation executives warned on Sunday about growing international trade tensions, saying they could damage the airline industry and the world economy.
+SYDNEY: Growing tension over international trade could damage the airline industry and the world economy, global airlines and aviation executives warned on Sunday.

-The Trump administration has renewed tariff threats against China, while key U.S. allies Canada, Mexico and the European Union have been hit with duties on steel and aluminum.
+The U.S. government has renewed tariff threats against China and imposed duties on steel and aluminum on U.S. allies Canada, Mexico and the European Union.

-Alexandre de Juniac, director general of the International Air Transport Association (IATA), which represents most of the world's main carriers, said he was very worried, highlighting that the industry relied on open borders for the movement of goods and people.
+"We always get concerned when you start to see tensions elevate around global trade and free trade," American Airlines Group Chief Executive Doug Parker said.
+American has not seen any effect yet on revenues, he said.

-The uncertainty could dampen demand for the business travel, a key driver of profits for the airline industry, Gloria Guevara Manzo, chief executive of the World Travel and Tourism Council (WTTC).
+The uncertainty could curb demand for the business travel, a key driver of profits for the airline industry, Gloria Guevara Manzo, chief executive of the World Travel and Tourism Council (WTTC).

 "(Business travelers) need to wait and see what happens – will their business be impacted, do they need to diversify, go some other places.
 War in trade is not good," she said.

-Asked about the impact of tariffs on its business, Boeing's Tinseth said it would not have a material impact on the company's financials.
+Tariffs would not have a material impact on Boeing's results, Randy Tinseth, the company's marketing vice president for commercial airplanes told Reuters.

 "For example, I think 90 percent of the aluminum we acquire comes domestically," he said.

-Airbus' Schulz said it was too early to give an answer as to the direct financial impact on the European company.
+Airbus' Schulz said it was too early to say what the direct financial impact on the European company might be.

-Guevara Manzo also said the WTTC is concerned about tariffs because it means less money for businesses to invest in critical infrastructure, such as ports, airports and hotels.
+Guevara Manzo also said the WTTC was concerned about tariffs because they meant less money to invest in infrastructure, such as ports, airports and hotels.
 "Steel for hotels is like flour for bakeries," she said.

 The annual IATA meeting brings together about 130 CEOs and 1,000 delegates.

-This year in Sydney, concerns that a three-year run of unusually high returns might end due to rising fuel, labor and infrastructure costs are in the spotlight.
+This year in Sydney, concerns that a three-year run of unusually high returns might end as fuel, labor and infrastructure costs rise are in the spotlight.

 "The more you restrict trade, or migration, or travel, the less prosperity you get for this industry," de Juniac added.

-(Reporting by Jamie Freed, Tim Hepher and Victoria Bryan; Editing by Robert Birsel)
+(Reporting by Jamie Freed, Tim Hepher and Victoria Bryan; Editing by Robert Birsel, Larry King)